The safest bank in the UK

 But, FSCS aside, if your bank were to go bust, it still wouldn’t be pretty (it might take some time before the FSCS kicks in, for example).
 So if you want to know how solid your bank is, there are a few criteria you can look at.

 One is credit ratings.
-Ratings agencies build their credit ratings by making careful judgment calls on how risky it is to lend money to a certain entity (it can be a bank, a company, a country).
+Ratings agencies build their credit ratings by making careful judgment calls on how risky it is to lend money to a certain entity (it can be a bank, a company, or even a country).

 In practice, the higher the rating, the less an institution is considered likely to default.
 The three leading ratings agencies are Standard & Poor’s, Moody’s and Fitch.